-6.4.5 Seismic PSA
+6.4 Seismic PSA, Continued

-The seismic PSA for Point Lepreau Nuclear Generating Station provide a measure of seismic risk by estimating the severe core damage frequency and large release frequency (large release frequency) resulting from seismic initiators.
+The seismic PSA for Point Lepreau Nuclear Generating Station provides a measure of seismic risk by estimating the severe core damage frequency and large release frequency resulting from seismic initiators.
 These seismic-induced risk metrics are obtained from the seismic PSA by integrating the seismic hazard curve (see Figure 11), seismic capacities of structure, system, and components, and the plant response.
-The seismic PSA work builds as much as possible upon the prior work done for PSA-based seismic margin assessment described in Section 6.4.4 but reflects the latest seismic PSA international guidelines, best industry practices and the most recent hazard information (See Section 4.2.6) for the Point Lepreau site.
+The seismic PSA work reflects seismic PSA international guidelines, best industry practices and the most recent hazard information (See Section 4.2.6) for the Point Lepreau site.